-As at 31 December 2013, the Bank performed transfers from the Level 2 into Level 3 as a result of the change of source for valuation used in respect of trading derivatives.
-Derivatives with the positive fair value of EUR 792 thousand and derivatives with the negative fair value of EUR 5,319 thousand were transferred from level 2 to level 3.
+As at 31 December 2013, derivatives with the positive fair value of EUR 792 thousand and derivatives with the negative fair value of EUR 5,319 thousand were transferred from level 2 to level 3.
 These financial instruments started to be valued based on third party prices.
 The parameters used for their calculation are not based on the observable information on the market.